-- Do not apply red root (blood root, bloodwort) to your skin lesions.
-This is a debriding agent (removes tissue) that is sometimes advocated as a treatment for Sweet’s syndrome by some alternative therapists.
-There is no medical evidence to show that this is a safe or effective treatment, and may cause new lesions to develop.
+- Do not apply red root (blood root, bloodwort) to your lesions.
+This is a debriding agent, and is being advocated as a treatment for Sweet’s syndrome by some alternative therapists.
+There is no evidence to support this claim, and it may cause new lesions to develop.

 - Avoid or be careful when using or removing anything adhesive, e.g. plasters, tapes, dressings, or temporary tattoos.

-- Be careful of anything that rubs or chafes the skin.
+- Be careful of anything that irritates, rubs or chafes the skin.

 - Avoid or be careful when using cosmetic or beauty treatments, or body art that could irritate or damage the skin, e.g. facial peels, rough exfoliators, leg waxing, tweezing, henna tattoos, tattoos, or piercings.